How to Grow Brussel Sprouts in Your Garden

 Frequently Asked Questions

-My Brussels sprouts often taste bitter.
+My Brussel Sprouts often taste bitter.
 What’s wrong?

 Brussels sprouts taste better after they have been exposed to a few frosts.
 The frosts cause the sugars to become more concentrated in the Brussels sprouts.
 As the fall progresses, flavors tend to improve.

-When I cut open my Brussels sprouts, they have brown coloration inside.
+When I cut open my Brussel Sprouts, they have brown coloration inside.
 Why is this?

 Tipburn is caused by calcium deficiencies in the plant.
 Most soils in Utah are very high in calcium so plants have access to plenty of this nutrient.
 However, when plants go through stress periods (heat, water, nutrients), calcium is not adequately transported to the inner leaves and this causes the leaf edges to “burn” or turn brown.
 Uniform irrigation, moderate fertilizer additions, and mulches can help prevent this problem.